 Let’s look at what a real post looks like in the WordPress Dashboard of your website:

 In the marked area of this picture, you can see that you can use the Post menu in your Dashboard to see a list of all your posts, as well as add a new one.
 The rest is the Add New Post screen, with the written content in the middle and other settings on the right sidebar.
 In that right sidebar, you can see the Categories and Tags sections, which are essential to group Post together and keep your website organized.
+Besides, you can organize and filter posts by custom fields and custom taxonomies.

 Meanwhile, a post on a website normally look like this to visitors: